 This applies to any other prescribed baby nasal solutions that your doctor may have prescribed.

-It may both sound like foreign objects to the untrained parent, but it is pretty easy to distinguish the differences between a baby nasal aspirator and the syringe pipe.
+It may both sound like foreign objects to the untrained parent, but it is pretty easy to distinguish the differences between a baby nasal aspirator and the bulb syringe pipe.

 You’ll want to make sure you do so as each one works differently in clearing your baby’s nose.